maxime-tournier/maxime-tournier.github.com/notes/quaternions.md

 Quaternions are primarily used as a representation of 3D rotations.
 They are convenient to use due to their compact size and their nice geometric properties.
-Most operations on rotations can be expressed by means of quaternion representation, which generally offers a somewhat more intuitive point of view.
+Most operations on rotations can be expressed by means of quaternion representation, which generally offers a more intuitive point of view.

 {% include toc.md %}